sidpaji28/Hackstreet_Team_DualityAI_project/README.md

 This repository contains the setup, training workflow, and scripts to train a YOLOv8 object detection model as part of the Space Station Hackathon.
 Follow the steps below to get your environment ready and start training.

 ---
+# ♻ Drive link containing all the files and folder for verification

+This drive link contains all the data and training,models etc . required for the verification

 ## 📁 Project Structure